clarkdatalabs/web_network_visualization/instructions.md

 4. You're good to go at http://localhost:8000

 ### the Codes
-1. HTML:
+1. HTML:<br>
 [check this HTML](code/index.html)

-2. json file in the same dir save as "graphFile.json":
+2. json file in the same dir save as "graphFile.json":<br>
 [check this JSON](code/graphFile.json)

 3. After set up your server, let's see the final effect: